SwarmCitySupport/FAQ/README.md

 the current token contract cannot be renamed, so cannot follow the brand change

     When can I start the exchange process?
-    You can start the exchange anytime when you [enter here]( https://swarm.city/)
+    You can start the exchange anytime. [enter here]( https://swarm.city/)

     Is there a time limit on exchanging ARC to SWT?